digital-asset/daml/docs/source/daml/intro/11_StdLib.rst

 Next Up
 -------

-There's little more to learn about writing Daml at this point that isn't best learned by practice and consulting reference material for both Daml and Haskell.
-To finish off this course, you'll learn a little more about your options for testing and interacting with Daml code in :doc:`12_Testing`, and about the operational semantics of some keywords and common associated failures.
+In the following section, you'll learn a little more about your options for testing and interacting with Daml code in :doc:`12_Testing`, about the operational semantics of some keywords and common associated failures, and a little bit about how coverage reports work in Daml testing.